martincass/UCAMtracker/README.md

 -   `pnpm dev`: Starts the development server.
 -   `pnpm build`: Builds the application for production.
 -   `pnpm preview`: Serves the production build locally.
--   `pnpm seed:admin`: Creates the initial admin user in your Supabase instance based on your `.env` configuration.
+-   `pnpm seed:admin`: Creates or updates the primary admin user (`mcassinelli@gmail.com`) in your Supabase instance.
 This is idempotent and safe to run multiple times.

 ## Environment Variables (.env.example)